 Using the daVinci system, some types of operations can be done with just a few tiny incisions and with the utmost precision, which means less bleeding, faster healing, and a reduced risk of infection.

 And while daVinci has been around for almost eighteen years now, it kept getting more and more advanced, but with big tech companies quick on daVinci’s heels to develop similar systems with more autonomous features and a wider range of abilities, who knows what’s next in this field.

 The field of prosthetics has advanced so much in the past few years that the question is no longer, “can we make a suitable replacement for a limb,” but rather, “can we make something even better than nature.”

 At the MIT Biomechatronics lab, researchers have created gyroscopically actuated robotic limbs that are capable of tracking their own position in three-dimensional space and adjusting their joints upwards of 750 times per second.

-On top of this, they have developed bionic skins and neural implant systems that interface with the nervous system allowing the user to receive tactile feedback from the prosthetic and volitionally control it as you would with a normal limb.
+On top of this, they have developed bionic skins and neural implant systems that interface with the nervous system, allowing the user to receive tactile feedback from the prosthetic and volitionally control it as you would a normal limb.

-This is a monumental leap forward in the unification of man and machine, and a great source of relief for the over 2 million amputees in the US alone.
+This is a monumental leap forward in the unification of man and machine, and could soon be a great relief for the over 2 million amputees in the US alone.

-An endoscopy is a procedure where a small camera or tool on a long wire is shoved into the body through a “natural opening” to a search for damage, foreign objects, or traces of the disease.
+An endoscopy is a procedure where a small camera on a long wire is inserted into the body through a “natural opening” to search for damage, foreign objects, or traces of a disease.
 It’s an uncomfortable and delicate procedure that might also be a thing of the past.

 New improvements to the procedure by companies like Medineering make use of slender, flexible robots that can be driven like an RC car to the exact spot the doctor needs.